App builder

 The Data tab shows the resources connected to your app and the functions that interact with them.
 The Data tab is not populated until you begin building your app in the Chat tab.

-The Require approval to run functions that may modify data setting at the top of the Data tab means that you will be asked to approve each function run that modifies the data in your resource.
+The Ask to approve functions when previewing app setting at the top of the Data tab requires you to approve each function run that modifies the data in your resource while you are previewing the app.
 It is enabled by default.
 Click the toggle to turn this setting off.

 Retool recommends leaving this setting enabled.
 Disable this setting only with extreme caution.
 Ensure that you are not connected to resources that contain critical data.